andreasheunisch/qhashtool/README.md

 Select a local file and calculate hash in order to check integrity of downloaded file.

-The algorithms provided by python hhashlib module are supported including md5, sha256 and sha512.
+The algorithms provided by python hashlib module are supported including md5, sha256 and sha512.